 The Enterprise Architecture applies to all aspects of Information Technology across the global enterprise.

-Working with the enterprise to provide frameworks, processes and collaboration models to drive change.
+Work with the enterprises—to provide frameworks, processes and collaboration models for driving change.

 Cost and value-based on targeted perspective to prioritize Enterprise Business Value Streams.